zericli090725/dfs-maze-generation/README.md

 The program starts from the top-left cell and explores random unvisited neighboring cells.
 As it moves, it removes walls between connected cells.
 When it reaches a dead end, it backtracks through previously visited cells using a stack until it finds another available path.

-This process continues until every cell in the grid has been visited, producing a fully connected perfect maze.
+This process continues until every cell in the grid has been visited, producing a fully connected **perfect maze**.
+The completed maze can also be automatically saved as a PNG image.

 ## Features